joey-qytyku/OS-90-i386/docs/Filesystem.md

 Floppy drives are registered as FDA and FDB.
 IDE/ATA drives are DSKA-DSKD.
 Disk drives are in the BLOCK directory.

 Sectors are garaunteed to be 512 bytes in both cases.

+# Removable Devices

+Some devices can be removed and inserted.
+Floppy drives are always A and B. USB flash drives may be any driver letter.

+Driver letters can be changed.